 In 2000, Nigeria’s electric power sector had an underinvestment backlog bill of a minimum of $5 billion, $10 billion was more like it.
 That bill accrued during the period, 1984 to 1999, tacitly under the leadership of Generals Buhari, Babangida, Abacha and Abdulsalami according to the United States Trade and Development Agency.
 Olusegun Obasanjo squandered the best opportunity Nigeria had to invest in the electric power sector (2000-2007).
-Goodluck Jonathan also squandered a fair opportunity and blackouts were interestingly privatised.
-Now in 2017 the bill stands at about $20 billion minimum.
-The reality of electric power development is very simple – if you do not have several billions of dollars to invest transparently and diligently, forget about it completely.
+Goodluck Jonathan also squandered a fair chance and blackouts were interestingly put up for privatisation.
+Now in 2017, the bill stands at about $20 billion minimum.
+The reality of electric power development is straightforward – if you do not have several billions of dollars to invest transparently and diligently, forget about it altogether.
 Nigerians should bravely accept they will not get constant electricity (24hrs all-year) for many years to come.

 Does Fashola’s ministry have even just $5 billion to invest, a quarter of the minimum sum required to revamp the sector?